hjjo/hjjo.github.io/index.md

 |Fullstack Software Engineer                      | |                      |

 - Responsible for frontend and api development of In-house CI service
+- Componentized general UI components leveraging fundamental-vue or developing from scratch
 - Vue for frontend, python for backend
 - sqlalchemy for ORM and version control of the database schema
 - Estabilished ci/cd pipeline of the project using jenkins and terraform